 Sharp!
 Insightful!
 Curious!
 Delightful!
-These are the different ways to describe the guests appearing on the Delovely Podcast coming in the Spring of 2019.
+These are the different ways to describe the guests appearing on the Delovely Podcast.
 What are the different ways that you help to keep a focus on the person rather than the system?
 Drawing on our common conviction of the importance of freely-given relationships in building a connected, inclusive society, we’ll sit down for conversations with people who are trying some new things and, in some cases, some very old things.
 For the innovators out there, we’ll hear stories of “the perfect try”.

 The Education of Bill Ashe

 In this conversation we explore thoughts on what have been the major developments in the effort to advance inclusion of people of all abilities that have served to shape the world that we live in today.
 Bill shares how having a family member with disabilities changed his views and added to his knowledge of what is important.
 We also consider trends in the system that are both troubling and promising.